California bookie pleads guilty to running illegal gambling business used by ex-Ohtani interpreter

 Federal prosecutors said Bowyer’s other customers included a professional baseball player for a Southern California club and a former minor league player.
 Neither were identified by name in court filings.

-Bowyer’s guilty pleas are just the latest sports betting scandal this year, including one that led Major League Baseball to ban a player for life for the first time since Pete Rose was barred in 1989.
-In June, the league banned San Diego Padres infielder Tucupita Marcano for life and suspended four other players for betting on baseball legally.
+Separately, MLB in June banned San Diego Padres infielder Tucupita Marcano for life and suspended four other players for betting on baseball legally.
 Marcano became the first active player in a century banned for life because of gambling.

 Rose, whose playing days were already over, agreed to his ban in 1989 after an investigation found that he’d placed numerous bets on the Cincinnati Reds to win from 1985-87 while playing for and managing the team.